ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A node may want to retrieve from the Group Manager the group name and the URI of the group-membership resource of a group.
 This is relevant in the following cases.

-* Before joining a group, a joining node may know only the current Group Identifier (Gid) of that group, but not the group name and the URI to the group-membership resource.
+* Before joining a group, a joining node may know only the current Group Identifier (Gid) of that group, but not the group name and the URI of the group-membership resource.

 * As current group member in several groups, the node has missed a previous group rekeying in one of them (see {{sec-group-rekeying-process}}).
 Hence, it retains stale keying material and fails to decrypt received messages exchanged in that group.

   Such messages do not provide a direct hint to the correct group name, that the node would need in order to retrieve the latest keying material and authentication credentials from the Group Manager (see {{ssec-updated-key-only}}, {{ssec-updated-and-individual-key}}, and {{sec-pub-keys}}).
 However, such messages may specify the current Gid of the group, as value of the 'kid_context' field of the OSCORE CoAP option (see {{Section 6.1 of RFC8613}} and {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).

 * As signature verifier, the node also refers to a group name for retrieving the required authentication credentials from the Group Manager (see {{sec-pub-keys}}).
 As discussed above, intercepted messages do not provide a direct hint to the correct group name, while they may specify the current Gid of the group, as value of the 'kid_context' field of the OSCORE CoAP option.
 In such a case, upon intercepting a message in the group, the node requires to correctly map the Gid currently used in the group with the invariant group name.

    Furthermore, since it is not a group member, the node does not take part to a possible group rekeying.
 Thus, following a group rekeying and the consequent change of Gid in a group, the node would retain the old Gid value and cannot correctly associate intercepted messages to the right group, especially if acting as signature verifier in several groups.
 This in turn prevents the efficient verification of signatures, and especially the retrieval of required, new authentication credentials from the Group Manager.

 In either case, the node only knows the current Gid of the group, as learned from received or intercepted messages exchanged in the group.
-As detailed below, the node can contact the Group Manager, and request the group name and URI to the group-membership resource corresponding to that Gid.
+As detailed below, the node can contact the Group Manager, and request the group name and URI of the group-membership resource corresponding to that Gid.
 Then, it can use that information to join the group, or get the latest keying material as a current group member, or retrieve authentication credentials used in the group as a signature verifier.
 To this end, the node sends a Group Name and URI Retrieval Request, as per {{Section 4.2.1.1 of RFC9594}}.

 That is, the node sends a CoAP FETCH request to the endpoint /ace-group at the Group Manager formatted as defined in {{Section 4.2.1 of RFC9594}}.
-Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are requested.
+Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI of the group-membership resource are requested.

 Upon receiving the Group Name and URI Retrieval Request, the Group Manager processes it as per {{Section 4.2.1 of RFC9594}}.
 The success Group Name and URI Retrieval Response is formatted as defined in {{Section 4.2.1 of RFC9594}}.
-Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are provided.
+Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI of the group-membership resource are provided.

-For each of its groups, the Group Manager maintains an association between the group name and the URI to the group-membership resource on one hand, and only the current Gid for that group on the other hand.
+For each of its groups, the Group Manager maintains an association between the group name and the URI of the group-membership resource on one hand, and only the current Gid for that group on the other hand.
 That is, the Group Manager does not maintain an association between the former pair and any other Gid for that group than the current, most recent one.

 {{fig-group-names-req-resp}} gives an overview of the exchanges described above, while {{fig-group-names-req-resp-ex}} shows an example of Group Name and URI Retrieval Request-Response.